ibm-cloud-docs/apps/ts_apps.md

 You receive error messages that start with 502 Bad Gateway.
 For example, you might see `502 Bad Gateway: Registered endpoint failed to handle the request.`
 {: tsSymptoms}

-A Bad Gateway error usually happens when you go to a web site that uses a proxy server to store and relay the data from the main server that hosts the site.
+A Bad Gateway error usually happens when you go to a website that uses a proxy server to store and relay the data from the main server that hosts the site.
 The main server and the proxy server might not connect properly.
 Then, you see the HTTP status code 502 in your browser window.
 This status code indicates that the site's main server didn't receive the HTTP implementation that it expected from the proxy server.
 {: tsCauses}

 Other less common causes of a Bad Gateway error are internet service provider (ISP) dropouts, bad firewall configurations, and browser cache errors.